 However, people are relatively unaware of the steps or processes needed to turn a mobile app idea into reality.
 Due to a lack of expertise and information among startups and established companies, most of them don’t know how to go about shaping the app idea.

-I have been helping several companies build their mobile apps.
-Here are the 10 key steps I have followed in my 6 years of experience.
+Simpalm is one of the leading app development company in the USA, helping several startups and non profits build their mobile apps.
+Here are the 10 key steps I have followed in our 12 years of experience.
 I believe that my list can help anyone from any industry get their mobile app idea turned into reality.

 Step 1: Write down your feature list